3mdeb/conferences/2024/YoctoProjectDeveloperDay/practical-sec-tee.md

 ???

-- Time for this slide: 5m
+- Time for this slide: 4m
-- Idea/goal of this slide: TODO
+- Idea/goal of this slide: Questions and answers
 - What to say:
-    - TODO
-- Notes:
     - TODO